Simsreal/simulator/README.md

 ```

 In Unity Hub, go to `Projects`.
 Click `Add -> Add project from disk.`, select the path to the cloned `simulator` folder.

+## Setup
+Double click on the added `simulator` in Unity Hub to open the project.
+You must enter the safe mode to setup the Unity Plugins if you are opening the project for the first time.
+Please note that entering the safe mode is necessary for first-time to make sure all the Unity Plugins are properly setup and working.

+In the safe mode, follow the instructions below to setup the Unity Plugins.

 ### Unity Plugins